Skip To Main Content

 After 4 initial monthly doses to stabilize your vision, your retina specialist may want to scan your eye or give you a vision test.
 These assessments will help determine if you can extend to 2-, 3-, or 4-month dosing.

 Patient experiences may vary.
+Patients compensated by Genentech.

 IMPORTANT SAFETY INFORMATION